wirenboard/conventions/README.md

     // Control's type
     "type": "value",

     // Units.
 ASCII string.
 Could be set only for type "value".
-No utits by default "units": "W",
+No units by default "units": "W",

     // Maximum allowed control's value.
-Default value is 100 "max": 100,
+Default value for range type is 10^9, for other types no limit specified by default "max": 100,

     // Minimum allowed control's value.
-Default value is 0 "min": -100.1,
+Default value for range type is 0, for other types no limit specified by default "min": -100.1,

     // Control's value is rounded to defined precision by a driver and it is also used during user input validation
-    // If no precision present value used as is "precision": 0.1,
+    // If no precision is present, the value is used as-is "precision": 0.1,

     // Display order in user interface